spandanna/algorithmic-toolbox/README.md

 Learning how to approach algorithmic problems.
 How to debug by generating tests against a naive algorithm.

 ## Week 2 - Algorithmic warm-up
-Covering 2 concepts - greatest common divisor and fibonacci numbers.
+Covering greatest common divisor and fibonacci numbers.

 # Running the code